1. Teachers entering students in Music Day must have all dues confirmed as paid.

 1. Students must arrive 15 minutes prior to the scheduled playing time and check in at the registration desk.
 Each student must have their Comment and Rating sheet and printed (or authorized if print on demand) copies (no photocopies) of their music.

 2. After the judging is complete, students should report to the check-out desk.

 3. The Theory Test will be given.

 The GCMTA membership has approved cash awards for Music Day as follows:

 1. Cash awards will be distributed among eligible 4th -12th grade piano students annually.
 Cash awards will also be distributed to vocal, guitar/string and instrumental students.
 The amount and number of awards will be determined after the registration deadline by the chairs, approved by the president, and announced at the October GCMTA meeting.
+Cash awards will be awarded to qualifying individuals in both in-person and virtual events, separately.
 The judge’s decision is final and will not be questioned by teachers, parents, or students.

 2. Winners from the Local Auditions (GCMTA or other local associations) and JuniorSenior Scholarship Auditions in the same calendar year WILL NOT be eligible to receive cash awards.
 They will be eligible for consideration of Master Class participation.

 3. The program chairman may use the judges’ recommendations in selecting students for participation in the Master Class.